GamerQuanTuM/quant-ui-react/README.md

 # quant-ui-react

-quant-ui is a collection of React components designed for building user interfaces with consistent styles and behaviors.
+quant-ui-react is a collection of React components designed for building user interfaces with consistent styles and behaviors.

 ## Installation